 If you are looking for a better way to manage emails, why not use an email client like Microsoft Outlook?
-It is mostly used for receiving, sending and storing emails.
+It is mainly used for receiving, sending and storing emails.
 However, it has plenty of other functions such as calendar, tasks, contacts and many more.
-In this tutorial, we’ll show you how to set up email in Microsoft Outlook.
+In this tutorial, we’ll show you how to set up your email in Microsoft Outlook.

-First of all, there are a few things that you must prepare before you start configuring the email client.
+There are a few things that you must prepare before you start configuring the email client.

-Assuming you already have a domain and created an email, you must already have the first three of prerequisites mentioned.
+Assuming you already have a domain and created an email, you must already have the first three prerequisites mentioned.
 However, to access your email through an email client, you must have the details of incoming (IMAP/POP) and outgoing (SMTP) servers.

 So, what’s the difference between IMAP and POP?

 IMAP (Internet Message Access Protocol) makes it possible to sync in real-time with the servers on webmail.

 For example, if you mark a message as unread on Outlook, then the real email on the server is marked as unread too.
 This choice is preferable if you want to use Microsoft Outlook on multiple devices.

 POP (Post Office Protocol) downloads and stores your email locally.
 Any changes you make on Outlook won’t appear on the webmail.

 However, you can still set Outlook to make changes on the server – deleting, saving drafts, and so on.
 The upside to POP is even when you have no internet connection – or the server goes down – you can still access your email.

 If you are a Hostinger user, navigate to your control panel and scroll down to the Emails section.